About Trees, Shrubs, Roots and VinesAsparagus

 Rosa alba is almost as old as gallica and is also believed to have travelled west from the Caucasus with the Greeks and Romans.
 Many of the alba cultivars were bred in the 1800s in Europe.
 Though they flower only once, they should not be overlooked, as their beauty and fragrance are unparalleled by any modern rose.
 They are considered “tree roses” with tall canes that can be trained to fences, pillars and stonewalls, like climbers.
 Unlike many roses, albas bloom on old wood—if pruned too heavily, they can take years to flower again.
 Like heirloom apples, they are actually more disease resistant than many of the modern hybrids.

 Salix spp.
 The genus Salix comprises hundreds of different species of plants most commonly called willows but sometimes called Osier or Sallow.
 Willows grow all over the world.
-Some are towering specimens, like the weeping willow.
-Others are short scrubby bushes, like some willows growing in the arctic: only two feet tall but 100 years old!
+Some, like the weeping willow, are towering specimens.
+Others are short scrubby bushes; willows growing in the arctic can be 100 years old only 2' tall!
 Uses include ornamental landscaping, shade, basket-making, erosion control, timber, fuel and medicine.
 All parts, especially the bark, contain salicin, used for relief of pain and fever for hundreds, or even thousands, of years.
 Aspirin is a synthetic analog of salicin.
 Willows feed local wildlife, insects and birds.
 We plant them near the orchard to provide early season forage for our native pollinators.
 All prefer sun and loamy wet soils, but are adaptable, easily transplanted and fast growing.Back to top

 Tolerates dry conditions but prefers moist or wet acidic soil, even standing water.
 Sun or partial shade.
 No serious pests or diseases.
 Male and female plants required for fruit, which is produced on female plants.
 Plant males within 30' of females.
 Native from midwestern to eastern U.S.Back to top